thegreendog/python-utils/README.md

 Mixin to get a base POST class based view which performs an action (use it in conjunction with Rest Framework's generics.GenericAPIView)

+#### OpenViewMixin

+Mixin to set a view with empty authentication_classes and AllowAny permissions

 ### Viewsets

 #### ActivatableModelViewSet